 Davis, Lydia.
 The Collected Stories of Lydia Davis.
 Farrar, Straus and Giroux, New York.
 2009.
 F; 1/16.

 Of those I read, I found about one in four really absorbing and a very few of them quite moving.
 The Fears of Mrs. Orlando was a disturbing portrait of a woman terrified of everything.
 One of the awful things about it was being both horrified and on the verge of finding the character laughably ridiculous at the same time.
 The Housemaid and Five Signs of Disturbance describe a couple of other awfully real mentally troubled middle-aged women.
-No sexism here, these sad characters could as easily have been men.
+These sad characters could as easily have been men.

 There is a lovely oblique run at schizophrenic America in The Professor, where an erudite academic woman speculates about why she might be attracted to a cowboy, meets a man who might qualify metaphorically, and has an ambiguous affair with him.
 But now she’s married, presumably to somebody like herself, and both of them find cowboys alien.